LuizDavidOlv/DesignPatterns/src/CreationalPatterns/AbstractFactory/Readme.md

 	* In a well-designed program each class is responsible only for one thing.
 When a class deals with multiple products types, it may be worth extracting its factory methods into a stand-alone factory class or a full-blown Abstract Factory implementation.

+# How to implement
+- Map out a matrix of distinct product types versus variants fo these products
+- Declare abstract product interfaces for all product types.
+Them make all concrete product classes implement these interfaces.
+- Declare the abstract factory interface with a set of creation methods for all abstract products
+- Implement a set of concrete factory classes, one for each prodct variant.
+- Create factory initialization code somewhere in the app.
+It should instantiate one of the concrete factory classes, depending on the application configuration or the current environment.
+Pass this factory object to all classes that construct products.

 # Pros and cons